“We’re a couple of misfits

 In addition, I’m also a freelance travel photographer/writer, and have somehow managed to become known as an authority on colonial era sleep habits and taverns, as well as Christmas ghost stories.

-I also run Wytchery Art with Miss Davies, and my writings on all things creepy can be found at The Wytchery, a.k.a.
+I also run Wytchery Art, and my writings on all things creepy can be found at The Wytchery, a.k.a.
 The Gothic Curiosity Cabinet.

 Call 631-935-4726 or click here